omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image9.png">

-To be able to train and validate our model, I will use the Sklearn Train_Test_Split model
+To be able to train and validate the model, I will use the Sklearn Train_Test_Split method.
+I split the data frame to data and target.

 <img src = "./mode_5/images/image10.png">